How to Can Beef Stew

 You don’t have to use exact measurements for this recipe.
 One 3-lb. chuck roast will be enough meat for about 6 quarts of beef stew.
-For 6 quarts you will also need approximately 2 large onions, 6 stalks of celery, approximately 1 carrot per jar, and 1-2 potatoes per jar.
+For 6 quarts you will need approximately 2 onions, 6 stalks celery, 1 carrot, and 1-2 potatoes per jar.

 Prepare the beef bouillon by adding about 4 tbsp. of bouillon powder to 12 cups water (you need about 2 c. per quart canning jar).
 Heat to boiling.

 Chop carrots, celery, and onions, and then peel and chop the potatoes.

 Place 1 tsp. salt into each sterilized canning jar.
 Layer beef, potatoes, carrots, onions, and celery in canning jars.
 Add heated bouillon, leaving 1 inch head space.
 You can easily measure the head space with this inexpensive canning funnel.

 Wipe rims of jars with damp paper towel or dish towel, and then place the rings and lids on the canning jars.

 Some people ask how long it takes to pressure can meat.
 Because meat is a low acid food, it takes close to the longest for it to process compared to other foods, so you can count on it taking up to 1 1/2 hours to process in the pressure canner.

-When the canner reaches 10 pounds of pressure, process the jars in at 10 pounds pressure for 70 minutes for pints or 90 minutes for quarts.
+When the canner reaches 10 pounds of pressure, process the jars in at 10 pounds pressure for 75 minutes for pints or 90 minutes for quarts.
 When timer goes off turn off the heat on the stove.

 After the pressure has been completely released from the canner, remove the lid from the canner.
 Remove jars from canner and place on a towel on the kitchen counter to cool.
 It will take hours for the jars to cool completely, so let them sit until they are completely cooled off.

-To serve, you can eat as-is or to thicken the stew, remove some of the liquid from the stew, add a couple tablespoons of cornstarch, stir, then add back to stew to thicken it (the cornstarch is added after canning because cornstarch is not safe to can).
+To serve, you can eat as-is or to thicken the stew, remove some of the liquid from the stew and add a couple tablespoons of cornstarch.
+Stir, then add back to stew to thicken it (the cornstarch is added after canning because cornstarch is not safe to can).